 Reading Your Meter Is Easy

 For those of you who would like to physically read your new digital meter, it’s easy!
 You already may have noticed that your meter scrolls through several different displays.
-These screens, which are pictured on the back page, show a variety of system and diagnostic information in addition to your kilowatt-hour usage.
+These screens, which are pictured below, show a variety of system and diagnostic information in addition to your kilowatt-hour usage.